billyblu2000/AccoMontage2/docs/README.md

 | `generate_save`         | Start generating with the specified parameters.
 A string must be passed in to specify the output folder.
 By default, the program will output three files: `chord_gen.mid`: a melody track and a chord progression track; `chord_gen.json`: generate log of the harmonization module; `textured_chord_gen.mid`: a melody track and a accompaniment track.
 Three more parameters are available for this method. `task`: what to output and from where to generate, for example, `task='textured_chord'` will make the program only output the `textured_chord_gen.mid`; `log`: whether to output the log file; `wav`: whether to generate a .wav file for the generating result.
 If you want to generate a .wav file, please make sure you have [midi2audio](https://pypi.org/project/midi2audio/) and [FulidSynth](https://www.fluidsynth.org/) installed. | -                                                            | `generate_save('generate_result', log=False, wav=False)` |

 More detailed controllability is provided.
 Please refer to the `Core` Class in `chorderator/core.py`.
 A core object can be instantiated by calling `cdt.get_chorderator()`.

+In addition, if you have problems trying AccoMontage2 with a custom melody, please refer to issue [#2](https://github.com/billyblu2000/AccoMontage2/issues/2).

 ##### Run with GUI